-AEF is required to send AEF ID, API invoker ID and CCF-A ID to the CCF-B.
+AEF can send AEF ID, API invoker ID and CCF-A ID to the CCF-B.

 The AEF ID and API invoker ID is used by the CCF-A to retrieve security information related to the specific AEF and API invoker.
 The CCF-A ID is used by the CCF-B to which the AEF registers to identify the CCF A and send the request to the CCF-A.